jamesplease/marionette.sliding-view/README.md

 You can either pass the `referenceCollection` as an option, or specify it on the prototype.

+##### `collectionClass`

+The Class of Collection that the SlidingView will instantiate to serve as its Collection.
+The default value is just `Backbone.Collection`, and, generally, you won't need to override this.
+Keep in mind that the models in this collection instance are the same models that exist in the `referenceCollection`.

 ##### `registerUpdateEvent()`

 A hook that lets you register when to call the `onUpdateEvent` method.
 By default,